criteo/criteo-api-java-sdk/sdks/retailmedia_preview/docs/AudienceApi.md

         // oauth.setAccessToken("YOUR ACCESS TOKEN");

         AudienceApi apiInstance = new AudienceApi(defaultClient);
-        Long audienceSegmentId = 56L; // Long | The id of the contact list audience-segment to amend, we only accept external Id here
+        String audienceSegmentId = "audienceSegmentId_example"; // String | The id of the contact list audience-segment to amend, we only accept external Id here
         RetailMediaContactlistAmendmentRequest retailMediaContactlistAmendmentRequest = new RetailMediaContactlistAmendmentRequest(); // RetailMediaContactlistAmendmentRequest |
         try {
             RetailMediaContactlistOperation result = apiInstance.addRemoveContactListByAudienceSegment(audienceSegmentId, retailMediaContactlistAmendmentRequest);